2022 Maricopa County Attorney special election: Background

-The office of Maricopa County Attorney has undergone leadership turmoil since the election of Andrew Thomas in 2004.
+The office of Maricopa County Attorney had undergone leadership turmoil since the election of Andrew Thomas in 2004.
 Thomas resigned in 2010 amid controversy eventually leading to his disbarment.
 Bill Montgomery then defeated former County Attorney Rick Romley in the 2010 special election.
 After Montgomery was controversially appointed to the Arizona Supreme Court, Allister Adel was appointed County Attorney in 2019.
 She was elected to a full term in 2020, defeating Democrat Julie Gunnigle with 46.45% of the vote.
-Adel announced her resignation in March 2022 amidst numerous controversies.
+Adel announced her resignation in March 2022 amid numerous controversies.

 On April 20, 2022, the Maricopa County Board of Supervisors appointed Rachel Mitchell as the interim county attorney.

 The timing of Adel's resignation was significant.
-If Adel had resigned two weeks later, the appointed interim attorney would have served until the 2024 election.
+If she had resigned two weeks later, the appointed interim attorney would have served until the 2024 election.
 Candidates had just 13 days to meet the qualification deadline by gathering and submitting approximately 4,000 valid signatures by April 4.